Council (Scouting America): Councils by size

+The budget gives an idea of scale of management expertise needed and progressive experiences.
+This system was set in place circa 2000 and has not been adjusted post COVID, LDS departure and the Chapter 11 proceedings.

+Each council is also assigned a grade (1-4), similar to the locality adjustment of the US civil service pay scale.

 Largest councils

 Smallest councils

 The Piedmont Council is the last small council after the Alameda Council and Cambridge Council merged with larger councils.

+The Greenwich Council serves the single town of Greenwich, Connecticut.

 Unique councils

 The Greater New York Councils is the only council in the nation divided into smaller councils.
 It is divided into five borough councils with each led by a field director and one or more district directors or district executives.
 Conversely, due to Scouting population and geographic distance, the Utah National Parks Council is organized into 39 districts divided among 12 geographic sectors, with each led by a volunteer assistant vice president and assistant council commissioner with each sector.